abo-abo/make-it-so/README.md

 5. ogv-to-gif
 6. svg-to-png

-## The workflow for using existing recipes
+## The workflow for adding new recipes

 As a sample scenario, assume you want to convert *.svg to *.png.